June 3, 2025, 4:15 pm | Read time: 2 minutes

 File Type Association

 The updates also affect the automatic association of file types.
-Previously, users had to manually link certain file formats with third-party programs because they were defaulted to Edge.
+Previously, users had to manually associate certain file formats with third-party programs because they were defaulted to Edge.
 In the future, Microsoft will treat all browsers equally and automatically establish file associations with the default browser, provided it supports the relevant formats.

 Annoyed by the Windows 11 Start Menu?
 Here’s How to Move it Back to the Right Place